LaurentClaessens/finitediff/README.md

 ## Latest news

 * I'm currently implementing the PLU decomposition.
-* So I'm implementing many special matrix type (lower triangular, gaussian) and the operators (product, equality) for each pair of them.
-* Many of these operators are returning the answer by value and are relying on the RVO.
-* Many tests are yet written but not yet activated.
+* U is done.
+P is almost done (I have the list of line swap, but not yet a matrix).
+L is still to be done.

 ## deploy.sh

-The script `deploy.sh` is the only working stuff up to now.
-It does the following things :
+The script `deploy.sh` does the following things :
 * show `git status`
 * make clean
 * make all
 * launch the unit tests

-## The classes
+## The matrices

-There are many different matrices types because there are many special cases : permutation, gaussian transformation, upper/lower triangular.
+There are many different matrices types because there are many special cases : permutation, gaussian transformation, upper/lower triangular, etc.

-On the long run, I'm going to create a class for each and give them all the matrix semantics.
-In particular, define the multiplication operator for each (ordered) pair of matrix types.
+### Hierarchy

+The base type is `SNgeneric` (pure virtual) and the most general matrix type is `SNmatrix`.

 The code for these matrices are in [./src/SNmatrices](src/SNmatrices/README.md).

+### Template

+The matrices have two template arguments :

+* `class T` is supposed to be a numeric class like `double`.
+It is the type of the matrix elements.
+* `unsigned int tp_size` is the size of the matrix (well, the size is the square of that you know).

+### Operators

+* Operators like equality and multiplication are defined for each (ordered) pair of these special cases.
+* Many of these operators are returning the answer by value and are relying on the RVO.

 ## Exceptions